Exploring non-Euclidean photonics: Pseudosphere microlaser

 The $y^{2}$ term in front of the second derivative is removed with the change of variable $y = e^{\eta}$.
 Then, the first-order derivative is removed by introducing the function $\xi(\eta)$ defined by

 Finally, we obtain a Schrödinger-like equation satisfied by $\xi$

 where $\mu^{2} = (kR_0)^{2} - \frac{1}{4}$.
-This equation corresponds to a Schrödinger equation for a particle trapped in the potential well $V_{eff}^{(m)}(\eta) = m^{2} e^{2 \eta}$ plotted in Fig. \ref{fig:potential}.
-Furthermore it can be transformed into a Bessel equation with imaginary index, as shown in the next paragraph.
+This equation corresponds to a Schrödinger equation for a particle trapped in the potential well $V_{eff}^{(m)}(\eta) = m^{2} e^{2 \eta}$.
+It is plotted for $m=60$ in Fig. \ref{fig:potential} together with the occupation probability density $\psi(u,v)^2$ with $(m,p)=(60,3)$, which is similar to that for the corresponding flat disk near the bottom of the effective potential, at the boundary $u=0$, ie. $\eta=0$.\\ Furthermore Eq. (\ref{eq:schrodinger_eq}) can be transformed into a Bessel equation with imaginary index, as shown in the next paragraph.